Some Applications of Dynamical Belyi Polynomials: Heights of Conservative Polynomials

 \end{question}

-Notice that conservative dynamical Belyi maps $B_{d,k}$ are conservative and satisfy $B_{d,k}(0) = 0$, but are not monic.
-We will use scaled conjugates of these maps to provide a negative answer to the question posed in Equation~\ref{eq:limitquestion}.
-The leading coefficient of $B_{d,k}$ is $a_k = (-1)^k \binom{d-1}{k}$, so as before we choose $\beta$ such that $\beta^{d-1} = a_k$ and conjugate $B_{d,k}$ by the scaling map $\varphi(z) = \frac{1}{\beta} z$ to obtain the polynomial $B_{d,k}^\varphi$, just as in equation~\eqref{eq:BelyConj}.
-The polynomial $B_{d,k}^\varphi$ is a monic conservative polynomial satisfying the hypotheses in Question~\ref{q1}.
+Note that Silverman's definition of ``normalized polynomial'' differs from the definition used in the previous section.
+Our dynamical Belyi maps $B_{d,k}$ are conservative and satisfy $B_{d,k}(0) = 0$, but they are not monic.
+To put them in the desired normal form, we will use scaled conjugates of these maps to provide negative answers to both parts of Question~\ref{q1}.
+The leading coefficient of $B_{d,k}$ is $a_k = (-1)^k \binom{d-1}{k}$, so as before we choose $\beta$ such that $\beta^{d-1} = a_k$ and conjugate $B_{d,k}$ by the scaling map $\phi(z) = \frac{z}{\beta} $ to obtain the polynomial $B_{d,k}^\phi$, just as in equation~\eqref{eq:BelyConj}.
+The polynomial $B_{d,k}^\phi$ is a monic conservative polynomial satisfying the hypotheses in Question~\ref{q1}.